 Watch this creative project that teaches all about ecosystems and how we can do our part to protect our home, the Earth.
 Thank you to the students at Marryatville School in England who put together this animated video that illustrates perfectly our definition of an ecosystem.
 Thank you for sharing your learning with the world!

 We are beginning our study of ecosystems this week.
 What is an ecosystem?
-An ecosystem includes all of the living things (plants, animals and organisms) in a given area, interacting with each other, and also with their non-living environments (weather, earth, sun, soil, climate, atmosphere).
+An ecosystem includes all of the living things like plants, animals and organisms in a given area that interact with each other, and also with non-living things like weather, sun, soil, and climate.

 In an ecosystem, each organism has its’ own special role to play.
-We will use Scholastic Study Jams Science: Ecosystems to learn more about ecosystems.
-This is a great website to learn and review our learning in science.
-Click on the link above to watch the video and learn more!
+Last week we used Scholastic Study Jams Science: Ecosystems to learn more about ecosystems.
+We are excited to continue our nonfiction reading and writing about the savanna, rainforest, desert, polar tundra, temperate forest, and ocean.
+This is a great website to review our learning in science.
+Click on the link above to review what we learned.